LuziaManuel22/LuziaManuel22/README.md

 - 👋 Hi, I’m @LuziaManuel22
-- 👀 I’m interested in UX designer
+- 👀 I’m interested in UX design
 - 🌱 I’m currently learning java, python , C , HTML, CSS and Design
 - 💞️ I’m looking to collaborate on on projects for beginners in the above mentioned languages
 - 📫 How to reach me